faisalman/ua-parser-js/readme.md

 ### Using jQuery.ua

-Although written in vanilla js (which means it doesn't depends on jQuery), if you're using jQuery, this library will automatically detect and create `$.ua` object based on browser's user-agent.
-In case you need, `UAParser` constructor is still present in global though.
+Although written in vanilla js (which means it doesn't depends on jQuery), if you're using jQuery, this library will automatically detect and create `$.ua` object based on browser's user-agent (although in case you need, `window.UAParser` constructor is still present).
 To get/set user-agent you can use: `$.ua.get()` / `$.ua.set(uastring)`.

 ```js
 // In browser with default user-agent: 'Mozilla/5.0 (Linux; U; Android 2.3.4; en-us; Sprint APA7373KT Build/GRJ22) AppleWebKit/533.1 (KHTML, like Gecko) Version/4.0':